Foreign Property Ownership: A Guide

 What is also apparent is that many countries have been lax in recording of foreign ownership of property with some moving towards a register of beneficial ownership to bring some transparency to the degree of ownership by people living abroad.

 This combined with the introduction of the Common Reporting Standard (CRS) has greatly increased the level of transparency with families with real estate and bank accounts in many countries throughout the world.
 The CRS will improve tax transparency from 2017 onwards where financial institutions will release information each year to the tax authority in their country which will be shared with tax authorities in other countries.
-At this stage over 100 countries have committed to the CRS including countries like BVI, Guernsey, Jersey.
+At this stage over 112 countries have committed to the CRS including most of the ‘tax haven’ countries like BVI, Guernsey, Jersey.